 The World Wonder

-The Robert Moses Parkway continues North, winding along the beautiful foliage that brightens the lower Niagara Gorge with splashes of yellow, orange and red.
+The Robert Moses Parkway continues North, winding along the beautiful green spaces that brightens the lower Niagara Gorge.
 From here, you can stop at favorite hiking trails within Whirlpool State Park and Devil’s Hole State Park (check for accessibility here).
 Keep cruising North and you’ll find yourself on the charming streets in the Village of Lewiston.
-Grab a hot cocoa, peruse the shops and boutiques along Center Street and walk right to the shores of the lower Niagara River as the walls of the gorge reach high into the crisp autumn sky.
+Grab an iced coffee or some ice cream, peruse the shops and boutiques along Center Street and walk right to the shores of the lower Niagara River as the walls of the gorge reach high into the sunny blue sky.
 Back down Center Street, hop back on the I-190 South and you’ll be ushered directly back into the city of Buffalo.

 The Road to Letchworth